tactcomplabs/sst-tools/documentation/SST-NeuralNet-Case-study.md

 Similar code was added to all the classes.

 Notice that the serialization support is put at the end of the class.
-This avoids potential compiler errors due to serializiation macros changing the access specifier.
+This avoids potential compiler errors due to serialization macros changing the access specifier.
 See the (sst checkpointing guidelines) [https://sst-simulator.org/sst-docs/docs/guides/features/checkpoint] for more information.

 ## Add a Serialization Function

-Add the the business end of the serialization and deserialization feature to all serializable classes.
+Add the business end of the serialization and deserialization feature to all serializable classes.

 The serialization support section in [nn_batch_controller.h](../sstcomp/neuralnet/nn_batch_controller.h) is now: